 Guidance

-For students with a certified disability and an accommodation that allows them to have less than full-time status, may exceed the six semester time limit.
+Units earned in concurrent support of a transfer-level course do not count towards an EOPS student’s degree applicable credit total.
+Furthermore, students with a certified disability and an accommodation that allows them to have less than full-time status may exceed the six semester time limit.

-56228.
+§ 56228.
 Grandfather Provision.

 Students who were served by EOPS prior to the effective date of this Article (10/87) and who would otherwise become ineligible may continue to be eligible for one academic year after the effective date of this Article.